LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 Development and Release Cycles
 ======================================================

 The Axom team uses an agile, sprint-based development process.
-We target a set of development tasks for each quarterly (3 month) releease cycles for the project as a whole.
-Within this coarse-grain time framework, developers of individual Axom components may plan and schedule work on a finer time-scale if they choose to do so.
-However, work performed in each 3 month release cycle is tracked as a single unified sprint encompassing the entire project.
+We collect and track issues (bugs, feature requests, tasks, etc.) and then target a set of development tasks (i.e., issues) to complete for each quarterly (3 month) releease cycles for the project.
+Within this quarterly time framework, developers of individual Axom components may plan and schedule work in any way that works for them.
+However, work performed in each 3 month release cycle is tracked as a single unified sprint encompassing activities for the entire project.

-See :ref:`releasecycle-label` for more information about how we do release planning and tracking.
+See :ref:`jira-label` for more information about how we do issue tracking and release planning.

 ======================================================